rickb777/acceptable/README.md

     mediaRanges := header.ParseMediaRanges("application/json;q=0.8, application/xml, application/*;q=0.1")
 ```

-The resulting slice is sorted according to precedence and quality rules, so in this example the order is `{"application/xml", "application/json", "application/*"}` because the middle item has an implied quality of 1, whereas the first item has a lower quality.
+The resulting slice is ready-sorted according to precedence and quality rules, so in this example the order is `{"application/xml", "application/json", "application/*"}` because the middle item has an implied quality of 1, whereas the first item has a lower quality.

 ## Accept-Language and Accept-Charset parsing